How to Get Started with D2L

 Your courses are listed at the bottom of the MyHome page.
 You may need to click the

 to the right of semester, or category, name to locate the courses you are taking.
-The image below shows semesters with courses hidden and semesters with courses displaysed.
+The image below shows semesters with courses hidden and semesters with courses displayed.
 Note that the V points to the right when the courses are hidden and points down when the courses are displayed.

-- Students typically see only only one semester but then may see more than one semester if they have an incomplete in a course.
+- Students typically see only one semester but then may see more than one semester if they have an incomplete in a course.
 They also may see the No Semester category if they are a student in a special course shell.

 - Faculty may see there courses under semester and No Semester categories or they may see all of their course together in a long list.
 Check out the directions for viewing and filtering your courses.